 The Registry file is located in the Registry directory and contains the entries that direct the auto-generation of WRF code by the Registry program.
 There is more than one Registry in this directory, with filenames such as Registry.EM_COMMON (for builds using the Eulerian Mass/ARW core) and Registry.NMM (for builds using the NMM core).
-The WRF Build Mechanism copies one of these to the file Registry/Registry and this file is used to direct the Registry program.
-The syntax http://www2.mmm.ucar.edu/wrf/WG2/Tigers/Registry/.
+The WRF Build Mechanism copies one of these to the file http://www2.mmm.ucar.edu/wrf/WG2/Tigers/Registry/.
 The use of the keyword include has greatly reduced the replicated information that was inside the Registry.EM_COMMON file.
 The Registry program is distributed as part of WRF in the tools directory.
 It is built automatically (if necessary) when WRF is compiled.
 The executable file is tools/registry.
 This program reads the contents of the Registry file, Registry/Registry, and generates files in the inc directory.
 These include files are inserted (with cpp #include commands) into WRF Fortran source files prior to compilation.
 Additional information on these is provided as an appendix to "WRF Tiger Team Documentation: The Registry (DRAFT)".
 The Registry program itself is written in C. The source files and makefile are in the tools directory.